lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/non-tutorials/before-you-start.rst

 ..  container:: justify

     Download and install LAMMPS by following the instructions of the |LAMMPS website installation|.
+    Depending on you OS, the procedure may differ.

 .. |LAMMPS website installation| raw:: html